Close up of two people speaking during a counselling session. One person is taking notes on a notepad.

 What happens if I miss an appointment?

 If you don’t turn up twice to your appointments and do not let anyone know you cannot attend, this will result in you being withdrawn from the service.
-This will allow someone else to take up your place and engage with the service.
-We require 24 hours’ notice if you are not going to be able to attend.
+This will allow someone else to take your place and engage with the service.
+We require 24 hours' notice if you are not going to be able to attend.
+Less than 24 hours' notice will count towards your number of sessions.

-We understand sometimes things happen last minute, but please do ensure to tell us you cannot attend.
+We understand that sometimes, things happen last minute, but please ensure to tell us you cannot attend.

 What happens if I am withdrawn from college?